145 pointsby perihelions5 months ago5 comments

 now we have plastic hoods and a tank of Nitrogen.

-• soraminazuki8 hours ago
+• tastyface5 months ago

 If we're being absolutely pedantic, I don't know if Nazism is the adequate term here.
 But putting that aside, the argument is that we're progressing towards it, not that we're in the final stages of that transformation.